 So, remember last week, when I said that Darrol Henry dips his cashews into BBQ sauce?
 Obviously, I was curious about how they tasted, so I tried one.
 Delicious!
 They actually tasted slightly bacony to me at first, and I thought, “Oh my gosh.
 What if I made bacon cashews?”

 If you’ve never roasted your own nuts, you’re in for such a treat!
 It’s super easy to do, and the results make the house smell amazing.
-And fresh, smoky roasted bacon cashews that are still warm from the oven are a real delight.
+And fresh, smoky roasted bacon cashews, still warm from the oven are a real delight.

 Bacon Cashews: 4 Ingredients, Less than 30 Minutes